 The module is designed to provide a platform upon which the learner can engage and develop in reflective practice which can be used to enhance the effectiveness of the workplace experience.
 For their chosen professional activity, the student will be expected to display mastery of a specialised area of knowledge and skills within the context of the workplace and their profession.

-This will develop learners’ knowledge and understanding of the psychology of organisational culture, climate and change management, and enable you to critically review empirical research which has examined organisational culture and/or change management within organisations.
+To develop learners’ knowledge and understanding of the psychology of organisational culture, climate and change management.
+To provide opportunities to apply knowledge and understanding of the module content to experiences of organisational culture, and organisational change

 With topics such as intelligence preparation for the environment; psychological theory and applications in the workplace; managing organisational culture and change; critical reflection in the workplace and research methods, the MSc Strategic Leadership is designed for those who are leaders and those aspiring to be so.

-The course is available to study on a full or part-time basis and is delivered by block teaching on or over the weekend with approximately five days contact time per module.
+The strategic leadership course is available to study on a full or part-time basis and is delivered by block teaching on or over the weekend with approximately five days contact time per module.

 Teaching is provided through a balanced mix of lectures, tutorials and scenario based learning/practical sessions.
 The course will utilise Blackboard virtual learning environment.
 Blackboard provides an opportunity for learning to be supported on-line with discussion forums and email groups.
 These methods are used to supplement contact and support from course tutors and provide an innovative way for the delivery of the course to professionals.

-There are three exit points - Postgraduate Certificate; Postgraduate Diploma or the full MSc.
+There are three exit points - Postgraduate Certificate; Postgraduate Diploma or the full MSc Strategic Leadership.